Oracle Corporation: OPERA Cloud

+OPERA Cloud is a property management software (PMS) positioned under Oracle Hospitality.
+It's available across 236 countries and territories.
+In 2026, IHG Hotels & Resorts onboarded OPERA Cloud as its official PMS.
+In 2025, Accor onboarded it as its official PMS, moving away from Mews (software).
+In 2023, it was a market leader among PMSs.

 Marketing

 Sales practices

 In 1990, Oracle laid off 10% (about 400 people) of its work force because of accounting errors.
 This crisis came about because of Oracle's "up-front" marketing strategy, in which sales people urged potential customers to buy the largest possible amount of software all at once.
 The sales people then booked the value of future license sales in the current quarter, thereby increasing their bonuses.
 This became a problem when the future sales subsequently failed to materialize.
 Oracle eventually had to restate its earnings twice, and also settled (out of court) class-action lawsuits arising from its having overstated its earnings.
 Ellison stated in 1992 that Oracle had made "an incredible business mistake".

-Humphries described the cause—"building for years"—as a combination of technical problems that benefited rivals, and the sales force using side letters and other improper tactics to meet the company's longstanding goal of doubling revenue each year.
+Humphries described the cause ("building for years") as a combination of technical problems that benefited rivals, and the sales force using side letters and other improper tactics to meet the company's longstanding goal of doubling revenue each year.
 Ellison hired ("bring in adults", Jerry Held said) new executives Jeff Henley and Raymond J. Lane, who helped the company recover from what Ken Jacobs later described as a "near death experience", in which Oracle required an investment from a Japanese steel company to meet payroll.